eibiflo/cf_cookiemanager/Documentation/Developer/Themes/Index.rst

 Themes and Styling
 ===========================

-The Cookie Manager comes with a default Standalone theme.
-The default theme is a clean and simple theme that is easy to customize.
+The Cookie Manager includes a default Standalone theme, which features a clean and straightforward design that can be easily customized.

-The Cookie Manager also comes with a few other themes that you can use as a starting point for your own theme.
+Additionally, there are several other themes provided with the Cookie Manager, serving as foundations for creating your own unique theme.

 ..  code-block:: typoscript
     :caption: Examples found in: EXT:cf_cookiemanager/Resources/Public/Scss/themes/*.css